-- Healthcare personnel (HCP), even if fully vaccinated, should report any of the 3 above criteria to occupational health or another point of contact designated by the facility.
-Recommendations for evaluation and work restriction of these HCP are in PA-HAN-596. - Visitors meeting any of the 3 above criteria should generally be restricted from entering the facility until they have met criteria to end isolation or quarantine, respectively.
-Additional information about visitation for nursing homes and intermediate care facilities for individuals with intellectual disabilities and psychiatric residential treatment facilities is available from CMS. - Patients meeting any of the three above criteria should be managed as described in Section 2.
+- HCP should report any of the 3 above criteria to occupational health or another point of contact designated by the facility.
+Recommendations for evaluation and work restriction of these HCP are in PA-HAN-621. - Even if they have met community criteria to discontinue isolation or quarantine, visitors should not visit if they meet any of the 3 above criteria.
+Additional information about visitation for nursing homes and intermediate care facilities for individuals with intellectual disabilities and psychiatric residential treatment facilities is available from CMS.

-• Unvaccinated HCP, patients and visitors should be offered resources and information about the importance of receiving the COVID-19 vaccine.
+- Patients meeting any of the three above criteria should be managed as described in Section 2. - HCP, patients and visitors should be offered resources and counseled about the importance of receiving the COVID-19 vaccine.